benluks/CohereHackathon3/README.md

 `What ingredients do you have?`

-Enter the ingredients in lower case separated by semicolon-space, eg: `tomatoes; onions; etc...`.
+Enter the ingredients in lower case separated by semicolon-space, eg: `tomatoes; onions; etc.;`.
 The output will be 3 lines:

 1. The name of the generated recipe
 2. The additional ingredients (formatted as a list)